OngoGablogian/MiSTer_Ongo/README.md

 > [!IMPORTANT]
-> For the CD-i core to function properly you must add the lines below to your MiSTer.ini file.
+> For the CD-i core to function properly you need a MiSTer Main built from [this commit](https://github.com/MiSTer-devel/Main_MiSTer/commit/b79e95ee97915f3fe1ddee9e6a5dccf38ce3137e) or later.
+If you previously added the lines below to your MiSTer.ini file, please remove them.

 ```
 [CD-i]